RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 2. Unlimited text messages and toll-free minutes

 You need a phone plan that grows alongside you — not one that restricts your ability to scale.
 That’s why every plan with OpenPhone comes with unlimited text messages and toll-free minutes.
-And did we mention you can store all conversations indefinitely?
+And did we mention you can store conversations indefinitely?

-3. Shared lines for texting and calling
+3. Shared numbers for calling and texting

 4. Easy to catch up on conversations with a unified inbox

-Unlike RingCentral (and many other VoIP apps), OpenPhone offers a unified inbox for calls, messages, and voicemails.
+UUnlike RingCentral (and many other VoIP apps), OpenPhone offers a unified inbox for calls, messages, and voicemails.
 Every touchpoint appears directly under the contact’s thread, and you can add internal comments and contact notes to keep track of context.

 Need to get up to speed as quickly as possible?
 You can find call transcriptions and summaries in the same efficient thread.